Jeremiznoo/AutoNmapScan/README.md

 # Installation

+## 1. clone the repository

-## 1. To get started, clone this repository, open your terminal and run the following command:
+To get started, open your terminal and run the following command:

 ```bash
 git clone https://github.com/Jeremiznoo/AutoNmapScan/